supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 1. In the *"Microsoft Sentinel - Hunting"* blade, search for the query you just created in the list, *PowerShell Hunt*.

 1. Select **PowerShell Hunt** from the list.

-1. Review the number of results in the middle pane under the *Results* column.

-1. Select the **View Results** button from the right pane.
-The KQL query will automatically run.

-1. Close the *Logs* window by selecting the **X** in the top-right of the window and select **OK** to discard the changes.

 1. Right-click the **PowerShell Hunt** query and select **Add to livestream**. **Hint:** This also can be done by sliding right and selecting the ellipsis **(...)** at the end of the row to open a context menu.